IrinaMax/CPU-usage-and-anomaly-detection/README.md

          mean (h$cpu_usage)
               [1] 0.5002827
-mean is 50% and it is obviouse
+mean is 50% and it is obviouse, we will find this value again in the t-test in confidence interval.

            z_score_h <- (h$cpu_usage - mean(h$cpu_usage))/sd(h$cpu_usage)
            head(z_score_h)